By Joe Casey

 You may be thinking that financial need must be driving people back to work.
 For some, that’s the case, but studies indicate that for many it’s the need for meaningful and satisfying work that is the primary factor.
 In fact, those who need to return to work for financial reasons have the hardest time finding work again.Why are retirees unretiring and going back to work?
 In most cases, it's not financially driven.
 Click To Tweet

 Our guest on The Retirement Conversation podcast, Dr. Nicole Maestas offers insights and perspective based on her research on unretirement.
 An economist at Harvard Medical School, she notes the benefits of working longer and what women specifically need to account for in planning for retirement.

 And with people 55 and older representing the fastest growing segment of the labor force, smart companies are being to take note of how to retain and recruit talented seasoned employees.
 Dr. Maestas offers her advice on what companies can do to optimize their workforce in the years ahead.

 Her observations will give you food for thought on how to balance your retirement planning.
-You can hear our conversation with Nicole Maestas here.
+You can hear our conversation with Nicole Maestas on The Retirement Conversation podcast here.